Firas-Hilabi/Task3_IOT/README.md

 4- create a new database and name it "robot_db"

-5- create a new table and name it "information"
+5- create a new table and name it "information" and give it 2 rows

-6- name the first row as "direction" and make its type as VARCHAR
+6- name the first row as "direction" and make its type as VARCHAR and its length as 8

 7- name the second row as "sensor" and make its type as INT